RetroDECK/ES-DE/USERGUIDE.md

 ## Main menu

 This menu can be accessed from both the system view and gamelist views.
 It contains the scraper, the input configuration tool and the application settings.
-Settings are saved when navigating back from any settings screen, assuming at least one setting was changed.
-Pressing F4 to quit the application will mean any settings changed on the current screen will NOT be saved to the configuration file.
+Settings are saved when navigating back from any menu screen, assuming at least one setting was changed.
+Pressing F4 to quit the application will also save any pending changes.

 ![alt text](images/current/es-de_main_menu.png "ES-DE Main Menu") _The ES-DE main menu._